Environmental – Winery

 Some elements of the Code require verification testing be completed to demonstrate compliance.
 It is recommended that all verification testing be completed prior to audit.

-Once the WIN program has been implemented within your business, and required records have been established, you can prepare for a third party audit to verify compliance.
+Once the ENV-WIN program has been implemented within your business, and required records have been established, you can prepare for a third party audit to verify compliance.

-Freshcare WIN audits can be conducted at any time of year when access to all winery facilities is available.
-It is recommended that if you participate in both Freshcare VIT and WIN, a combined audit be arranged to offer savings in time and costs – see Combined Audits.
+Freshcare ENV-WIN audits can be conducted at any time of year when access to all winery facilities is available.
+It is recommended that if you participate in both Freshcare ENV-VIT and ENV-WIN, a combined audit be arranged to offer savings in time and costs – see Combined Audits.

 All Freshcare Certification Bodies have auditors who are able to audit across a number of industry standards (not just Freshcare).
 Therefore you may be able to schedule your Freshcare audit with other industry standards / management programs as required.
 To organise a combined audit you must advise the Certification Body at the time of booking.

 The various Freshcare Codes of Practice have been developed for ease of integration and combined certification audits.
-Therefore if you are participating in more than one Freshcare program such as VIT and WIN, please advise the Certification Body when booking your audit to ensure a suitably qualified auditor is scheduled.
+Therefore if you are participating in more than one Freshcare program such as ENV-VIT and ENV-WIN, please advise the Certification Body when booking your audit to ensure a suitably qualified auditor is scheduled.

 Once you have successfully completed an audit and resolved any corrective actions raised, a Freshcare certificate will be issued via your Certification Body.